Brig. Gen. Robinson Robbie Risner

 On the morning of September 16, 1965, Risner scheduled himself for the mission as the "hunter" element of a Hunter-Killer Team searching for a SAM site in the vicinity of Tuong Loc, 80 miles south of Hanoi and 10 miles northeast of the Thanh Hoa Bridge.

-Risner's aircraft was skimming the ground at approximately 600 mph, was lured to a decoy of a concentration of AAA.
+Risner's aircraft was skimming the ground at approximately 600 mph, and was lured to a decoy of a concentration of AAA.
 Heavy ground fire struck Risner's F-105 in its air intakes when he popped up over a hill for his attack.
-Again he attempted to fly to the Gulf of Tonkin, but had to eject when his aircraft caught fire, and pitched up out of control.
+Again he attempted to fly to the Gulf of Tonkin, but had to eject when his aircraft caught fire and pitched up out of control.

 He was captured by North Vietnamese while still trying to extricate himself from his parachute.